VRLabs/15-Bits-Position-Rotation-Networking/README.md

 Locate "Synced Object/Sync Target" and take it out of the prefab hierarchy.
 Place it somewhere that will be in world space by the time you set SyncedObject/Control as True, as you should be trying to sync a world object.

+Constrain your world prop to the "Synced Object/World/Result" transform.
+Synced Object/World/Result will start at Sync Target and when networking is finished, it will switch weight to the synced transforms.

+Your world prop should be hidden by default.

-"Active" players will have loaded your avatar before setting SyncedObject/Control to True.
+"Ready" players will have loaded your avatar before setting SyncedObject/Control to True.
 "Late" players loaded your avatar after SyncedObject/Control is True.
 There is another kind of player that uses the Avatar Distance Hider and did not finish networking before your avatar was hidden.
+They should be treated as late.
 Try to show the most appropriate effect to the player.

+"SyncedObject/Ready" will be True if a player has loaded your avatar before you have started networking.

 "SyncedObject/Finished" will be True when a player has finished networking.

-"SyncedObject/Loaded" will be False for 2 seconds after a player has loaded your avatar, and True after that.

-"SyncedObject/Hidden" will be True if a player using the Avatar Distance Hider has hidden your avatar.

-If SyncedObject/Loaded is True and SyncedObject/Control is False, this player has your avatar loaded and is ready to see you place the world object.
-Constrain your world prop to the "Synced Object/World/Result" transform when SyncedObject/Finished is True.
-How your prop appears before networking is finished is up to you.
-You can perform a world drop without networking and switch the constraint when networking is finished, or you can keep your prop hidden until networking is finished.

-If SyncedObject/Loaded is False while SyncedObject/Control is True, it is a late player.
-For them, your world prop should start off hidden, and then made visible and constrained to Synced Object/World/Result when networking is finished.

-If SyncedObject/Hidden and SyncedObject/Control are True while SyncedObject/Finished is False, this player did not finish networking before your avatar was hidden.
-Treat this player as late and hide your prop until networking is finished.
+If your prop is meant to be always visible, unhide your prop when SyncedObject/Ready is True.
+Leave Sync Target in world space and set SyncedObject/Control to True.
+When SyncedObject/Finished is True, networking is done, and Synced Object/World/Result will be synced.
+Since Synced Object/World/Result switches weight from Sync Target to the networked result, your prop may noticeably shift if the desync of leaving Sync Target in the world is great.
+Slow and deliberate placements of world objects desync less.
+You can constrain your prop to Result with a weight over time to make the switch less noticeable.

+If your prop is okay to be hidden by default, you can show the prop as you set SyncedObject/Control to True, or if you do not want any visible switching to the networked result, show it when SyncedObject/Finished is True.

+If SyncedObject/Ready stays at False, show your prop constrained to the networked result when SyncedObject/Finished is True.

+Hide the prop again when you set SyncedObject/Control as False.

 ## Notes